There are lots of fantastic opportunities to get involved with volunteering at St Peter's Church.

 COFFEE SHOP VOLUNTEER

-We run a community Coffee Shop staffed entirely by volunteers.
-Open each morning, we are always looking for extra people to take on a shift now and again.
-This is a rewarding positioin and brings you into contact with many people from the community.
-If you are interested, or would like to find out more information, please contact the Coffee Shop Supervisor, Angela Thompson.
+Our community Coffee Shop is staffed entirely by volunteers.
+Open Monday - Friday, we are always looking for extra people to take on a shift now and again.
+This is a rewarding role and brings you into contact with many people from the community.
+If you are interested, or would like to find out more information, please contact the Rector or pop in and have a chat with our Coffee Shop Manager, Beckie.

 COFFEE SHOP CAKE MAKER

 In the Coffee Shop we go through about 20 cakes a week!
-If you can help out by providing a cake for us either regularly or on an occasional basis, please get in touch with Angela Thompson.
+If you can help out by providing a cake for us either regularly or on an occasional basis, please get in touch with the Rector or pop in and have a chat with our Coffee Shop Manager Beckie.
+We are always in need of cakes, biscuits, and shortbread.

 We have a traditional robed choir and do sing some traditional music in four parts.
 However, we aim to touch the spirit of at least one person in the congregation each week so we sing a wide variety of different music.

-The choir sings for every Sunday 10am service, monthly Evensong and all special services throughout the year.
+The choir sings for every Sunday morning service, monthly Evensong and all special services throughout the year.
 In addition we also sing at funerals and weddings.

 Choir rehearsals are on Fridays 7 - 8.30pm.
 Everyone is welcome.
 You do not need to read music or be a brilliant or experienced singer; we can find a place for you.
 We are a friendly, caring and loveable group.
 Email Viv Wilkinson for more information or just turn up and find out!

-If you would like to take a more active part in the 10am Eucharist, why not volunteer to do the reading, the prayers, or bring the bread and wine to the altar.
-If you would like to know more, contact Louise Lyddon.
+If you would like to take a more active part in the Sunday morning Eucharist, why not volunteer to do the reading or the prayers?
+No previous experience is necessary.
+If you would like to know more, please contact our administrator, Faith, who will give you all the support and materials you need.

 If you have a flair for flower arranging, contact the Church Wardens.
 We always appreciate help with flower arrangements both in the Lady Chapel and at the High Altar.
 You can also book to have floral tributes in church, in memory of a loved one, or for a special occasion.
 To request a floral tribute, fill in the form and hand it to one of the Church Wardens or a member of the Flower Guild.